kleros/gtcr/README.md

 2. Duplicate `.env.example` and rename it to `.env`.
 Fill the environment variables.
 3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

+## Supporting New Field Types

+The Generalized TCR clients can learn how to parse and decode data stored onchain by reading what are the field types of each column from the `metadata` object stored on the meta evidence file.

+### Important

+To support a new field type, it is required to update the evidence display interface as well.
+Otherwise it might not know how to parse it and crash on arbitrator clients, preventing them from properly judging a case.

+The evidence display interface code of the Generalized TCR can be found at [https://github.com/kleros/gtcr-injected-uis](https://github.com/kleros/gtcr-injected-uis).

 ## Other Scripts

 - `yarn format` - Lint, fix and prettify all the project.